parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 It is an objective is to reproduce native operand behavior, changing only the rounding.
 The native operators allow mixed sign types, although compilers will warn that the signed operand will be converted to unsigned.
 The warning is limited to literals, so I was unable to reproduce that aspect.
 However the execution behavior is identical, as all division and modulo operations are executed in the original sign type against the native operators.
 The consequence is that when mixing signed and unsigned *type* operands, the operation is unsigned.
 The same values will produce different results based on the type alone.
 The behavior is certainly not intuitive, so I spent hours making sure that the test cases were valid.

 ## Optimization
-The `%` operator may be invoked twice in `floored_modulo` (with signed operands) and `ceilinged_modulo`.
+The `%` operator may be invoked twice in `floored_modulo` and `ceilinged_modulo`.
 The first tests for remainder and the second produces it.
 It does not seem worth denormalizing the implementation by adding a variable to cache the value in the (sometimes) case where there is a non-zero remainder.
 So in these cases I am relying on CPU cache and/or compiler optimization to avoid remainder recomputation.

+The compiler is expected to reduce the redundant `truncated_divide` calls in `ceilinged_divide` and `floored_divide`, and `truncated_modulo` calls in `ceilinged_modulo` and `floored_modulo`.
+However doing it explicitly is at best an object code *size* optimization, not a performance (computation) optimization.

 The `inline` keyword advises the compiler that inlining of the functions is preferred.
 This removes call stack overhead, assuming the compiler respects the request.
 Generally I prefer to let the compiler make these decisions, preserving code readability.

-The compiler is expected to reduce the redundant `truncated_divide` calls in `ceilinged_divide` and `floored_divide`, and `truncated_modulo` calls in `ceilinged_modulo` and `floored_modulo`.
-However doing it explicitly is at best an object code *size* optimization, not a performance (computation) optimization.

 Despite the relative verbosity of the templates the result should be as optimal as manually inlining the minimal *necessary* operations.
 A few runs through an NDEBUG build in a debugger confirm this.